DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-07-30-addressing-our-it-health-check-audit.md

 ### Misconfigured HTTP security headers

-> The following security headers were identified as being missing in responses returned by the
+The following security headers were identified as being missing in responses returned by the application:
-application:
->

 > | HTTP Header             | Header purpose |
 > | ----------------------- | -------------- |
 > | Content-Security-Policy | The Content Security Policy (“CSP”) header defines content sources that are trusted and approved by the browser to load specific resources such as scripts.
 The header also defines how loaded resources may behave.
 The header assists in defending against cross-site scripting (“XSS”) and other code execution attacks. |

 #### Resolution

 We have set up the `Content-Security-Policy` header to ensure that only trusted sources are loaded.
-As we do not use any third-party services, we only allow resources from our domain.
+As we do not use third-party services, we only allow resources from our domain.

 ### Cookies not set with secure flag